|

 templates_c - Compiled design templates for the ELF web pages.

 ***t is recommended to install ELF on its own separate hard drive partition.
-When uploaded ELF files fill up the disk partition it won't cause any problems to the rest of the Operating System.

-Short Version
+Short Version |

 1. Unpack ELF: